-It should be noted that the FSW program does require that applicants prove they have a minimum of 12-months of full-time, continuous, skilled work experience, completed in any country, or an equivalent amount in part-time experience.
+It should be noted that the FSW program does require that applicants prove they have a minimum of 12 months of full-time, continuous, skilled work experience, completed in any country, or an equivalent amount of part-time experience.
 For international students who have never entered the workforce, this program will not be an option.

-Each of Canada’s provinces and territories operate their own immigration programs, called Provincial Nominee Programs (PNPs).
-Every PNP works differently, since they are designed to meet the needs of that specific province or territory.
-Many PNPs give preference to applicants who have some kind of connection to the province, including previous study completed within the province and work experience gained in the province.
+Each of Canada’s provinces and territories operates its own immigration programs, called Provincial Nominee Programs (PNPs).
+Every PNP works differently since they are designed to meet the needs of that specific province or territory.
+Many PNPs give preference to applicants who have some kind of connection to the province, including previous studies completed within the province and work experience gained in the province.
 Depending on the province where an international student completed their program of study, they may be eligible to apply for a PNP within that province.

 The province of Quebec operates its own immigration system with requirements and procedures different from the rest of the country.
 However, similar to the rest of Canada, Quebec’s immigration programs are designed in such a way that international students do have advantages when applying for permanent residence.
 Quebec’s two main permanent residence programs have streams designed for international students in Quebec: